Almirall: Further expansion

 In 2005 the business acquired the commercial rights for Sativex in Europe for the treatment of spasticity associated to multiple sclerosis.
 In 2006, the company opened its new R&D Centre based in Sant Feliu de Llobregat as well as the acquisition of the Centre of Excellence for Inhalation Technology.

-In 2007 the company floated on the Spanish stock market, as well as acquiring European dermatology specialist, Hermal.
+In 2007, the company floated on the Spanish stock market, as well as acquiring European dermatology specialist, Hermal.
 The company also acquired a portfolio of eight products from Shire plc.

-In 2011 Almirall launched Actikerall prescribed for the local treatment of actinic keratosis.
+In 2011, Almirall launched Actikerall prescribed for the local treatment of actinic keratosis.

-In 2012 Almirall opened its first North America subsidiary, based in Canada and launched aclidinium, prescribed for chronic obstructive pulmonary disease (COPD), in Europe under the brand Eklira Genuair and Bretaris Genuair and in the United States under the brand Tudorza Pressair.
+In 2012, Almirall opened its first North America subsidiary, based in Canada and launched aclidinium, prescribed for chronic obstructive pulmonary disease (COPD), in Europe under the brand Eklira Genuair and Bretaris Genuair and in the United States under the brand Tudorza Pressair.
 The business also launched Monovo, for the treatment of inflammatory skin diseases such as psoriasis.

+Medical dermatology

-In 2013 Almirall acquired another specialist dermatology company, Aqua Pharmaceuticals.
+Almirall began a concentrated focus on medical dermatology in 2013, following the acquisition of another specialist dermatology company, Aqua Pharmaceuticals.
 The company launched linaclotide in Europe (Constella) for irritable bowel syndrome with constipation (IBS-C) and opened its Netherlands subsidiary.

-In 2014 Almirall divested its rights to its respiratory franchise to Astrazeneca focussing on the dermatology, later in 2015 declaring its strategic intention to become a leading pharmaceutical company in the field of dermatology and continuing with its expansion by acquiring Poli Group Holding.
+In 2014 Almirall divested its rights to its respiratory franchise to Astrazeneca focussing on dermatology, later in 2015 declaring its strategic intention to become a leading pharmaceutical company in the field of dermatology and continuing with its expansion by acquiring Poli Group Holding and ThermiGen LLC in 2016.

-In 2016 Almirall acquired ThermiGen LLC.

-In January 2020, the company announced it would acquire Bioniz Therapeutic.
-In 2020, Almirall earned 74.3 million euros, 30% less than the previous year.
-The following year it closed with a loss of 40.9 million.
-According to the annual accounts, the losses were justified by the accounting impairment of various products, although sales grew by 2.5%, driven by the dermatology business.
-In February 2022 it was announced that Carlos Gallardo would replace his father, Jorge Gallardo, as president of the company.
+In May 2022, a new generational change took place within the founding family, with the replacement of Jorge Gallardo Ballart by his son Carlos Gallardo Piqué at the head of the non-executive presidency of the company.
+Six months later, Carlos Gallardo also assumed the executive management.